 As the weather starts to get warmer, and the grass starts poking through the snow here in Connecticut, it is natural for our minds to drift towards golf.
 And why not?
 Connecticut is a great place for golf, with many beautiful public and private courses.
-I love to play golf myself, but as a chiropractor, I have a different way of looking at the game than most.
-You might see your ball slice off into the woods, but I see your stiff lower back preventing you from turning properly in your backswing forcing that side spin to occur.
-For this reason, I decided to put together an article on some of the problems that can occur when issues in your body affect your game.
+I love to play golf, but as a chiropractor, I have a different way of looking at the game.
+You might see your ball slice off into the woods and wonder why.
+I see your stiff lower back preventing you from turning properly in your backswing forcing that side spin to occur.
+For this reason, I decided to put together an article on some of the problems that can occur when your spinal posture affects your golf game.

-The golf swing boils down to generating force with your feet on the ground, and transferring that force up your legs, around your spine, and down your arms to the club.
+The golf swing boils down to generating force from your feet stuck in the ground, and transferring that force up your legs, around your spine, and down your arms to the club.
 That rotation around the spine is integral to your ability to repeat your swing over and over for consistency.
 While you swing, the force generates up to eight times your bodyweight in compression on your lower back.
-Any pre existing back issues are magnified when you swing a club.
+Any pre-existing back issues are magnified when you swing a club.
 Pain or misalignment in the back can affect your swing.
-To correct this, we look at posture and mobility as the two most important facets of your spine when it comes to your golf swing.
+To correct this, we look at spinal posture and mobility as the two most important facets of your body when it comes to your golf swing.

 Not only is posture one of the most important parts of your spinal health, but it sets the table for your entire golf swing.
-All the proper swing components can be in place, but if you start from a position of poor posture, everything to follow will suffer.
+You can have all the proper swing components in place.
+But, if you start from a position of poor posture, everything that follows will suffer.

-Poor starting posture can lead to swing plane problems, reverse pivots and reverse spine angle, casting or over the top swings and a poor follow through.
+Poor starting posture can lead to swing plane problems, such as – reverse pivots and reverse spine angle, casting or over the top swings, and a poor follow through.
 All of these faults can be diagnosed on video or with a teaching pro, but the underlying posture must be corrected to fix your swing.

 When looking at your address from the side, your spine should follow a straight line from your hips to your shoulders.
-This allows for maximum rotation on your backswing and follow through, and allows the abdominal muscles to generate enough force to bring power to your shot.
-Proper posture requires the flexibility to move your spine into position, the strength to hold it there, and the habit, or feel of the proper stance.
+This allows for maximum rotation on your backswing and follow through.
+And, it allows the abdominal muscles to generate enough force to bring power to your shot.
+Proper posture requires three parts – the flexibility to move your spine into position, the strength to hold it there, and the habit, or feel of the proper stance.

-- An S-Spine posture results from weak postural muscles.
-It looks like an S shape from your neck to your hips, and it appears that the butt is protruding.
+An S-Spine posture results from weak postural muscles.
+It looks like an S shape from your neck to your hips, and it appears that the rear end is protruding.
 This posture gives a good turn, but consistency is a problem.
 This can result in a sloppy swing plane, or pain in the lower back.

 After posture, the ability of the spine to turn smoothly is the most important factor in a strong, reproducible golf swing.
 If the joints cannot move properly, power generated in your legs is lost, and your distance will suffer.
 Mobility in the joints and flexibility in the muscles can both contribute to a loss of spinal mobility.

 Tight muscles can also reduce mobility in the back.
 Hamstrings and hip flexors affect the pelvis, and the trapezius and forearm muscles affect the upper body.
-Not only do they inhibit your ability to start in the correct posture, but shortened muscles cannot generate as much force, since the first part of a muscular contraction operates like a rubber band (think plyometrics).
+Not only do they inhibit your ability to start in the correct posture, but shortened muscles cannot generate as much force.
+This is because the first part of a muscular contraction operates on elastic tension (like a rubber band.)

-Stretching prior to starting as round of golf is important for everyone, but if you suffer from a specific muscle issue, specific stretching and exercise off the course is essential.
+Stretching prior to starting a round of golf is important for everyone.
+But, if you suffer from a specific muscle issue, specific stretching and exercise off the course is essential.

 How Dr French can help your golf game